wertstahl/THE402/README.md

 as would be with a classic fixed-tracks-album.<br>
 On- or Offline usage is optional.
 Usage is free of charge.<br>
 <br>
-<i>Notice: be aware that mobile use might generate some traffic<br>
+<i>Notice: be aware that mobile use might generate substancial traffic<br>
 on your device.
 Probably 64MB/h on low quality (or about 470MB in total).<br>
 In comparison, one hour of 720p youtube video generates 1,5GB of traffic.</i><br>